EasyCorp/EasyAdminBundle/Resources/doc/book/6-menu-configuration.md

     # ...
 ```

-When using the expanded configuration format, consider using this alternative
+Consider using this alternative YAML syntax to make menu configuration easier to
-YAML syntax to make configuration easier to maintain:
+maintain:

 ```yaml
 easy_admin: